Skip to main content

 • Porter's five forces analysis - A method of analyzing the competitive environment of a business, rooted in industrial organization economics, that identifies five forces determining competitive intensity and industry attractiveness

-• Business inteligence and analysis tools
+• Business intelligence and analysis tools

 • Power BI - A unified, scalable platform for self-service and enterprise business intelligence